Smartforce-Technologies-Inc/sfui/README.md

 All needed information on how to create a story and other related matters, please follow [Storybook's Page](https://storybook.js.org/)

-## Example app
+## Examples

-You can try a demo app deployed into github pages [here](https://adventoscorp.github.io/sfui/).
+You can try a demo deployed into github pages [here](https://adventoscorp.github.io/sfui/).

 ## Development tools